norcams/docs-enduser/docs/manage-volumes.rst

 ------------------------------------

-After creating one or more volumes, you can attach them to virtual machine (instances).
+After creating one or more volumes, you can attach them to virtual machines (instances).
 A volume is a block storage device, and can only be attached to one virtual machine at a time.
 In the **Volumes** tab under **Compute**, select *Manage Attachments* from the dropdown menu: